noelsimbolon/mpv-config/README.md

 * [KrigBilateral](https://github.com/noelsimbolon/mpv-config/blob/main/shaders/KrigBilateral.glsl) |
   [source](https://gist.github.com/igv)

+I only use the `nnedi3-nns256-win8x4` shader, since it suits my system the best.

 ## Usage

-To use these configuration files, just download this repo as a ZIP file, then drop `mpv.conf`, `input.conf`, `scripts` folder, and the `script-opts` folder to your `portable_config` folder.
-If you already have the `scripts` and `script-opts` folder, just drop the files you want to use to your folders.
+To use these configuration files, just download this repo as a ZIP file and place everything except the `README.md` file to your `portable_config` or your `config` folder.
+You can modify the configurations based on your personal needs.

+Refer to the [mpv manual](https://mpv.io/manual/master/) and [this](https://iamscum.wordpress.com/guides/videoplayback-guide/mpv-conf/) helpful beginner's guide on how to personalize your own `mpv.conf`.

 ## Downloads